 - Closed cabinets – for chemicals, power tools, and hazardous materials

-- Open shelves and drawers – for equipment and items that need to be readily accessible
+- Open shelves and drawers (preferably with clear plastic bins) – for equipment and items that need to be readily accessible

-- Wall organizers or pegboards – for smaller items
+- A wall mounted organizer, wire shelving, or pegboards – for smaller items

 - Separate storage for rechargeable batteries and power tools

-- Extension cord reel to make sure you have power wherever you need it
+- Extension cord reel mounted to your garage ceiling so you have power wherever you need it

 It’s a good idea to use these suggestions as a starting point and adapt them to your needs and preferences.